Cork Premier Under-21 A Hurling Championship: Premier 2 Under-21 Hurling Championship (2018–2019)

-Under-21 A Hurling Championship
+Under-21 A Hurling Championship (2016–2019)

 Under-21 B Hurling Championship

 This competition is confined to clubs who compete at the B level in each of the regional divisions in County Cork.
 The winners are presented with the Gene Fitzgerald Cup.
 This cup commemorates Gene Fitzgerald, the former politician who also had administrative positions with Cork GAA County Board.

+2024 teams

+37 clubs will compete in the 2024 Cork Under-21 B Hurling Championship: